martian-lang/martian-docs/content/running-pipelines/index.md

 the command line or in `retry.json` giving up.
 This is useful for error types which are expected to be transient, such as receiving a signal from the operating system.

+If `mrp` is restarted with the `--inspect` flag set, it should attempt to read the pipestance in "read only" mode.
+In combination with `--noexit` this can be used to open up a user interface for an old pipestance.